 We introduced a new population-based risk definition and extended the HTNDP to a multi-mode problem in order to address the problem of risk equity.
-In the numerical study, we showed the superiority of the new definition over the arc risk definition and the necessity to consider multiple modes in the model.
-We also showed that the pure equilibration of risk increases the total risk significantly and that one has to find a trade-off between equilibration and risk minimization.
-But because of the convex correlation between these two measures, a small increase in the total risk can lead to a much better equilibration.
+In the numerical study, we showed the superiority of the new definition over the arc risk definition and that it is necessary to consider multiple modes in the model.
+We also showed that the pure equilibration of risk increases the total risk significantly and that decision makers have to find a trade-off between equilibration and risk minimization.
+However, because of the convex correlation between these two measures, a small increase in the total risk can lead to a much better equilibration.
 As the problem is still very difficult to solve, enhancements for solving it should be considered in further research.
-Moreover, the differentiation between different hazardous material classes seems to be interesting.
-Using different classes, could lead to even better distributions of risk.
+Moreover, a differentiation between various hazardous material classes seems to be interesting.
+Using different classes could lead to an even better distributions of risk.
+Since bilevel problems in general do not lead to robust solutions, the investigation of robustness and a method to generate robust solutions should also be considered in future research.
+Even though intermodal shipments represent a small share of hazardous material transportation, considering them could give further insights on whether they could be used for significantly decreasing the risk in hazardous material transportation.
+This consideration, however, is not without difficulties, since it involves accounting for the risk incurred when changing from one mode to another.